makelab-kaist/makelab.github.io/_projects/2022_SpinOcchietto.md

 # {{page.title}}: {{page.subtitle}} ({{page.year}})

-Various haptic feedback techniques have been explored to enable users to interact with their virtual surroundings using their hands.
-However, investigation on interactions with virtual objects slipping against the skin using skin-slip haptic feedback is still at its early stages.
-Prior skin-slip virtual reality (VR) haptic display implementations involved bulky actuation mechanisms and were not suitable for multi-finger and bimanual interactions.
-As a solution to this limitation, we present SpinOcchietto, a wearable skin-slip haptic feedback device using spinning discs for rendering the width and movement of virtual objects gripped between the fingertips.
-SpinOcchietto was developed to miniaturize and simplify SpinOcchio, a 6-DoF handheld skin-slip haptic display.
-With its smaller, lighter, and wearable form factor, SpinOcchietto enables users with a wide range of hand sizes to interact with virtual objects with their thumb and index fingers while freeing the rest of the hand.
-Users can perceive the speed of virtual objects slipping against the fingertips and can use varying grip strengths to grab and release the objects.
-Three demo applications were developed to showcase the different types of virtual object interactions enabled by the prototype.
+Various haptic feedback techniques for hand interactions in virtual environments have been explored, but skin-slip feedback remains underdeveloped.
+Existing devices are bulky and unsuitable for multi-finger or bimanual use.
+To address this, SpinOcchietto, a wearable skin-slip haptic device with spinning discs, was developed to simulate virtual objects slipping between the thumb and index finger.
+It is a miniaturized, lighter version of the 6-DoF handheld SpinOcchio, accommodating different hand sizes and allowing free movement of the rest of the hand.
+Users can perceive slip speed and adjust grip strength to interact with virtual objects.
+Three demo applications showcase its capabilities.

 ### References

 Myung Jin Kim and Andrea Bianchi.
 2022. **SpinOcchietto: A Wearable Skin-Slip Haptic Device for Rendering Width and Motion of Objects Gripped Between the Fingertips**.
-To appear in The 35th Annual ACM Symposium on User Interface Software and Technology (_UIST '22 Extended Abstracts_). <!--Association for Computing Machinery, New York, NY, USA, Article 433, 1–14.--> DOI: [https://doi.org/10.1145/3526114.3558651](https://doi.org/10.1145/3526114.3558651)
+To appear in The 35th Annual ACM Symposium on User Interface Software and Technology (_UIST '22 Extended Abstracts_).
+DOI: [https://doi.org/10.1145/3526114.3558651](https://doi.org/10.1145/3526114.3558651)

 <!-- DO NOT CHANGE MANUALLY -->